 Not quite wonder-woman yet, though

 Cancer is a process of treatment you live through.
-Unless you get mets or Stage IV, obviously, but I knew logically the odds were stacked in my favour (before Google there was Public Library), and I knew instinctively that I wouldn’t die, even though friends I made did.
+Unless you get mets or Stage IV, obviously, but I knew logically the odds were stacked in my favour (before Google there was Public Library), and I knew I wouldn’t die, even though friends I made did.
 Die.

 And the rest, as they say, is history.
 I fell in and out of love, with some good and not so good men.
 I loved my work (though the only headline I ever made was on a cake).
 I met my true love and second husband four years before the silently ticking legacy of radiation treatment erupted into my first breast cancer.
 When we eventually married, it was perhaps with a slight whiff of nihilistic rebelliousness at London Zoo.
 Life went on and I tried very hard to be wonder-woman.